Mustafanaji0413/webster00/README.md

 <strong> <h3> Plan  </h3></strong>

-Webster is a business to customer e-commerce platform, built and designed to sell products to the user.
+Webster is a business-to-customer e-commerce platform, built and designed to sell products to the user.
 Before beginning this project I wrote a marketing plan which can be found here:
 <img width="619" alt="Screenshot 2023-03-29 at 15 25 43" src="https://user-images.githubusercontent.com/115544231/228552643-4094d172-5a5f-4601-9ae4-6d9aa0e098f5.png">
  Marketing Strategy

 <br>

-To further enhance sales there is also a heiwa gallery Facebook page, that will display information about new exhibitions or prints that are for sale:
+To further enhance sales there is also a Webster gallery Facebook page, which will display information about new exhibitions or prints that are for sale:

 <img width="319" alt="Screenshot 2023-03-13 at 18 45 44" src="https://user-images.githubusercontent.com/115544231/228543689-67607bc2-fcb4-47c5-8cf3-8481f7ce64c3.png">